Mole1424/3rd-year-project/proof-of-concept/README.md

 ### Conclusion

-The results are promising: adversarial perturbation can be used to fool a VGG19-based DeepFake detector, but has a lesser effect on both the ResNet50-based DeepFake detector and the blink detection model.
-However, the ResNet model still showed a larger degredation in performance when compared to the blink detection model (a drop in 4% vs 8%).
+The results are promising: adversarial perturbation can be used to fool a VGG19-based DeepFake detector, but has little to no effect on different models, thus a deliberate attack on a blink detection model will need to be developed.
+It is worth noting that when changing the method of adding noise, the results of blink detection remained unchanged implying an inherent resistance to noise attacks.

 The next steps are to improve the blink detection model (CNNs?) and to find a faster implementation of the CW-L2 method and investigate other noise attacks.
 Custom implementations of all other attacks will need to be made to allow for specific targeting of the blink detection model which current methods do not provide.
 The project will then be expanded to include more models and more datasets to further test the robustness of the adversarial perturbation.